isomerpages/nparks-festival/_programmes/Sports & Wellness/Sports & Wellness @ Festival Site.md

 <br>

-* **Haywecare: How are you? - An interactive check-in**
+* **How are you? by HAY.WeCare**
 <br>
-An interactive check-in with the members of the public, which helps them to understand themselves better and serve as an avenue for them to express their feelings.
+Understand yourself better and convey your feelings at this interactive booth by HAY.WeCare – express yourself yourself on a sticky note when you first head over to the booth and respond to a random sticky note with an uplifting message after.
+Spread kindness through words of encouragement and affirmation to others!

 ![Haywecare booth](/images/haywecare_photo2.jpg)

 <br>

-* **Active Family by Health Promotion Board** <br> Active Family is an integrated programme that focuses on fundamental movement skills development and promotes bonding between parent and child (4 to 12 years old) through a variety of physical activities, and physical and health education.
+* **Active Family Programme by Health Promotion Board** <br> Active Family is an integrated programme that focuses on fundamental movement skills development and promotes bonding between parent and child (4 to 12 years old) through a variety of physical activities, and physical and health education.
 Join us for Frisbee and Archery Battleground! <br><br>To register a slot with your child, log into your Healthy365 App &gt; “Events” &gt; “Explore” &gt; Search for “Active Family Programme” &gt; Filter “West Coast Park”.

 ![Active Family Poster](/images/afp%20image.png)

 <br>

-* **Role Modelling: “You are your child’s first nature guide” by Health Promotion Board** <br> Be Your Child’s First Nature Guide, join us at HPB’s Role Modelling Activity Booth and take home an activity kit to continue making healthier choices!
+* **Role Modelling Activtation – " You Are Your Child's First Nature Guide" Interactive Booth by Health Promotion Board** <br>
+Nuture your child's lifelong love of nature.
+Spark a new sense of curiosity in your child when you spend time in the parks and appreciate nature together.

+	Come participate in interactive games at the Health Promotion Board's (HPB) fun booth.
+Upon completion, you will receive a pack of edible seeds from the activity Booth. start your gardening journey, grow your own edibles and be *Your Child's First Nature Guide*.

 ![Role Modelling Booth](/images/role%20modelling%20booth.jpg)